 The Green List

-Immigration NZ introduced the Green List to prioritise key roles needed to ensure the smooth running of the country.
+The Green List Immigration NZ prioritises key roles needed to ensure the smooth running of the country.
 Attracting Medical professionals like nurses and doctors to grow the workforce alongside local graduates.
 However, this is not a quick road to recovery for our healthcare system.

 The Green List makes it easier for employers to attract globally in-demand workers to New Zealand, but it is not the only pathway.
 Employers can still attract skilled migrants through a pathway to residence under the Skilled Migrant Category.